agarnung/agarnung.github.io/_posts/2025-04-23-ATMega328PU_two_leds.md

 | 2N3904 (base)    | Per transistor             | (5V - 0.9V) / 2.2kΩ = 1.86mA x2                                    | 3.7          |
 | **Total Consumption** |                        |                                                                     | **75.4 mA**   |

-If all components are active continuously, the total current is 137 mA.
-This means that, every second, your circuit uses 75.4 milliamps of current.
+If all components are active continuously, the total current is 75.4 mA.
+This means that, every second, the circuit uses 75.4 milliamps of current.
 So, how much power does it consume in one hour?
 The hourly consumption is 75.4 mAh (milliampere-hours).
 Let’s assume we use a 1000 mAh battery (like many 5V Li-Ion batteries).
 If the system consumes 75.4 mA constantly, we can calculate how long it will last: 1000 / 75.4 mA ≈ 13.26 hours.
 Depending on our requirements, we can calculate the needed capacity based on the desired operation time.
 But there are also other power systems...

-This low power total consumption < 10mA enables battery operation.
-But to power the system, we choose to use the very useful [Elegoo power supply module](https://flaviocopes.com/electronics-component-power-supply/), directly connected to the breadboard:
+This low power total consumption (< 10mA) enables battery operation.
+But to power the system, we choose to use the very useful [Elegoo power supply module](https://flaviocopes.com/electronics-component-power-supply/), directly connected to the breadboard, in this particular fashion:

 ![5V](../assets/blog_images/2025-04-23-ATMega328PU_two_leds/5V.jpg)